 Are you fascinated by the rapid lub-dup of your little one’s heartbeat?
 Like most new parents, you may be anxious about your newborn’s health.
 Here’s a dossier on your baby’s heart.

-By Team ParentCircle
+By Team ParentCircle • 6 min read

 “Immediately after birth the new-born circulation takes about 4-6 weeks to adjust and reach the adult type of circulation.
 These are two naturally occurring defects which takes 48 hours to 3 months to close.
-This would occur in majority of cases.The heart muscles of a newborn take time to mature and are very sensitive during this period,” says Dr S Radha Krishnan.*
+This would happen in a majority of cases.The heart muscles of a newborn take time to mature and are very sensitive during this period,” says Dr S Radha Krishnan.*

 7. Sometimes, due to turbulent flow of blood near the heart, a child’s heartbeat may be interspersed with a ‘whoosh’ sound.
 This sound can be detected with a stethoscope.
 This is called a heart murmur.

 8. Have you heard of kangaroo care?
 This is the best way to ensure that your little one is relaxed and his heart is beating steadily.
 Kangaroo care means skin-to-skin contact with the mother.
 It is especially beneficial to babies who are born premature or are in the intensive care unit.